 Hollywood star Dame Emma Thompson joined London protest of XR on 25 April 2019.
 She has defended flying from Los Angeles to London to take part.
 The actress said it was “very difficult to do my job without occasionally flying” but she was “in the very fortunate position of being able to offset my carbon footprint».
 The Hollywood star said people were going to have to fly less as “the future of this planet is at stake”.

 Despite all the troubles the movement has a schedule of weekly meetings and events planned until the end of May 2019.
 According to the Guardian initially the group planned to stage demonstrations in 80 cities across 33 countries.
-Anyway it is obvious that the Extinction Rebellion had recently become an extremely influential name in environment protection and it doesn’t look like they are going to stop before they reach their current goal witch is to make government reduce carbon emissions to net zero by 2025.
+Anyway, Alexandra Batiy, the vice-president of the Eastern European Association of the Greens adds that it looks obvious that the Extinction Rebellion had recently become an extremely influential name in environment protection and it doesn’t look like they are going to stop before they reach their current goal witch is to make government reduce carbon emissions to net zero by 2025.